psychlizhi/Air-pollution-interacts-with-genetic-risk-to-influence-cortical-networks-implicated-in-depression/README.md

 Folder DCM_results contains individual effective connectivity of each subject during performing encoding (e), maintenaning (me) and mainipulation (mce) with (c) or without stress (nc) condition.

-Exposure to PM2.5, polygenic risk for depression, reasoning and problem solving and trait anxiety-depression were contained in the file ''.
+Exposure to PM2.5, polygenic risk for depression, reasoning and problem solving and trait anxiety-depression were contained in the file 'to be added'.

 Refer to our previous publication for details of these participants: https://www.nature.com/articles/s41398-021-01650-x